Pylons/pyramid/docs/narr/firstapp.rst

 ~~~~~~~~~~

 Our hello world application is one of the simplest possible
-:mod:`pyramid` applications, configured "imperatively".
+:app:`Pyramid` applications, configured "imperatively".
 We can see
 that it's configured imperatively because the full power of Python is
 available to us as we perform configuration tasks.